ibogovic-hub/ibogovic-hub.github.io/_posts/2021-05-25-nmap-security-audit.md

 --> here is the example of mentioned scans:
 ![FIN, NULL and XMAS scans](/assets/images/nmap/fin-null-xmas.png)

-- it is usefull for firewall avoidance
+- it is useful for firewall avoidance
 - sending the packets without bit set

 You can use switch ***`--reason`*** to get more info about the port result